tjcim/ptscripts/README.md

 ## Pentest folder prep

-Create a folder for the pentest you are conducting.
-I like to store the pentests in /root/pentests/*name*.
-Name should be a shortname without spaces for example, if I was doing a pentest for ACME - I would create a acme folder at /root/pentests/acme/.

-For an external pentest: Once pentest folder is setup run `python /opt/ptscripts/folder_structure <pentest folder path>`

-~~This will create a bunch of folders with the PTES phases in mind.~~ Once the folders have been created, place a file in the `ept/ips` folder with the in-scope ips (in the formats supported below).
-Then run the `yaml_poc.py` file.
-This is a proof of concept that I will be moving to primetime and removing the old `print_commands.py` file.
+Start with either the `ept_initial.py` or `web_initial.py` file.
+This will create the folder structure and a list of commands to be run.

+For EPTs make sure to put the IPs in a file named ips.txt in the ept folder.

-## ip file
+### ip file

 The script will extract individual ips, each entry should be on a line by itself.
 Extraction is done from either a dashed (192.168.1.1-32 or 192.168.1.1-192.168.1.22) or a cidr (192.169.1.1/24).
 You can also include individual ips.